 Here are some of my favorite words of wisdom taken from the Tòhe Fun Project:

-Tohe Fun is a social activity of Tohe Social Enterpirse, specializing in organizing free creative playgrounds of visual arts aimed at children with special circumstances, helping them to be confident, free to express themselves and develop. develop their creativity.
+Tohe Fun is a social activity of Tohe Social Enterpirse, specializing in organizing free creative playgrounds of visual arts aimed at children with special circumstances, helping them to be confident, and free to express themselves and develop. develop their creativity.

-Other world’s greatest artists – Joan Miro, Marc Chagall, Henri Matisse or Niki de Saint Phalle… have also painted like a child all their lives.
+Other world’s greatest artists – Joan Miro, Marc Chagall, Henri Matisse, or Niki de Saint Phalle… have also painted like a child all their lives.

 We believe that every child has a hidden talent that is waiting to be discovered and it is wonderful that adults can through the arts recognize, appreciate and learn from them.